instructure/activerecord-pg-extensions/README.md

 ## Development

-You will need Postgres locally to test.
-As long as `psql` can connect with no arguments, you're fine.
-Otherwise use environment variables as described at https://www.postgresql.org/docs/current/libpq-envars.html to configure it.
-The database will be created automatically.
+Development requires Docker.
+After checking out the repo, run `docker compose build` to install dependencies.

-`rake` will run both tests and Rubocop.
+`docker compose run --rm app rake` will run both tests and Rubocop.

-After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+If using Visual Studio Code, simply click "Reopen in Container" when it pops up.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing